The Creed (video game)

 The Creed is a 1999 action-adventure game created by Australian developers Insomnia Entertainment and Dreamtime Interactive, and published by Electronic Arts and Midas Interactive.

-Plot
+The game is a cyberpunk-themed action-adventure game set in a partial open world, allowing players to complete open-ended missions for the game's various factions.
+Upon a limited release in the Asia-Pacific, The Creed received praise from Australian publications for its atmosphere and environmental design.

+Gameplay

-The Creed is a cyberpunk science fiction game set in the colony Cerberus on the planet Outpost IV.
+The Creed is an action-adventure game played in third-person view.
+The game's setting, a colony named Cereberus on the planet Outpost V is partially open-world and players are free to explore Cerberus and take up one of over 150 single player missions for the three in-game factions.
 The player can choose to play as bounty hunter Guy Wolfe or female assassin Gene Matrix.
 Players are tasked with escaping Cerberus after crash-landing on the planet.
 To do this, players accumulate credits through completing missions for three factions: the corrupt Government, the evil religious cult Order, or the organized crime group Brotherhood, each with their own set mission tree.

-Gameplay

-The Creed is an action-adventure game played in third-person view.
-The game is partially open-world and players are free to explore Cerberus and take up one of over 150 single player missions for the three ingame factions.
 Players participate in combat using 35 different weapons, vehicles, mechs and special items to defeat enemies.
 The game features network multiplayer for up to 8 players for co-operative or competitive missions.
 The Creed also features a level editor titled the Advanced Gaming Operating System, which allows users to develop additional missions by editing characters, behaviours and the player inventory.
 Custom missions developed by players using the system were featured on the game's website.